dbt-labs/docs.getdbt.com/website/docs/reference/global-configs/legacy-behaviors.md

 </File>

-In the future, we may extend the project-level `dispatch` configuration [TODO: link] to support a list of authorized packages for overriding built-in materialization.
+In the future, we may extend the project-level [`dispatch` configuration](/reference/project-configs/dispatch-config) to support a list of authorized packages for overriding built-in materialization.

 <VersionBlock lastVersion="1.7">